Shattered Pixel Dungeon Guide

 - Potion of Levitation / Stormfruit allows you to bypass Tengu's phase 1 traps as long as its' levitation buff is active.

 - Seed of Icecap - on the 2nd phase, plant it next to Tengu (or below him) & throw anything (that's not a seed) on the Icecap plant.
-It'll freeze Tengu, preventing him from doing anything, including spamming his toys (until you attack him, of course).
-Another alternative would be Seed of Dreamfoil, but it has to be planted directly below Tengu.
+It'll freeze Tengu, preventing him from doing anything, including spamming his traps (until he takes damage - which means don't pair Icecap with fire / poison).

 Unlocking the subclass